Open for business: Cork’s best takeaways and deliveries

 Below is a list of quality local takeaway and home delivery services with menus to suit everyone's taste.

 "Family-run café in the heart of Kinsale.
 Tasty Irish breakfast, breakfast baps, and home baking.
-Homemade steakburgers, lasagne, omelet, vegetarian options, crab salads, sandwiches, and lots more."
+Homemade steakburgers, lasagne, omelette, vegetarian options, crab salads, sandwiches, and lots more."

 "CL Meats is a family-owned butchers and Mark O’Sullivan Proprietor has 35 years of experience supplying the finest quality meats to many of Cork’s hotels, bars, and restaurants.
 Take Away, Home Catering, Delivery Service Delicious Food available daily from our Delicatessen."